oracle/weblogic-kubernetes-operator/site/creating-domain.md

 When running a WebLogic domain in Kubernetes, there are some additional considerations that must be taken into account to ensure correct functioning:

-*	Multicast is not well supported in Kubernetes at the time of writing.
+*	Multicast is not currently well supported in Kubernetes.
 Some networking providers have some support for multicast, but it is generally considered of “beta” quality.
 Oracle recommends configuring WebLogic clusters to use unicast.
 *	The `ListenAddress` for all servers must be set to the correct DNS name; it should not be set to `0.0.0.0` or left blank.
 This is required for cluster discovery of servers to work correctly.
 *	If there is a desire to expose a T3 channel outside of the Kubernetes cluster -- for example, to allow WLST or RMI connections from clients outside Kubernetes -- then the recommended approach is to define a dedicated channel (per server) and to expose that channel using a `NodePort` service.
 It is required that the channel’s internal and external ports be set to the same value as the chosen `NodePort`; for example, they could all be `32000`.
 If all three are not the same, WebLogic Server will reject T3 connection requests.

 ## Creating a domain namespace

 Oracle recommends creating namespaces to host WebLogic domains.
 It is not required to maintain a one-to-one relationship between WebLogic domains and Kubernetes namespaces, but this may be done if desired.
-More than one WebLogic domain may be run in a single namespace if desired.
+More than one WebLogic domain may be run in a single namespace, if desired.

 Any namespaces that were listed in the `targetNamespaces` parameter in the operator parameters file when deploying the operator would have been created by the script.